Falcon Project (FNT) Trading Down 3.7% This Week

-Falcon Project (CURRENCY:FNT) traded up 4.3% against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on April 14th.
-One Falcon Project coin can now be bought for about $0.0021 or 0.00000003 BTC on cryptocurrency exchanges.
-During the last seven days, Falcon Project has traded 3.7% lower against the U.S. dollar.
-Falcon Project has a total market cap of $8.48 million and $154,180.00 worth of Falcon Project was traded on exchanges in the last day.
+Falcon Project (CURRENCY:FNT) traded down 11.2% against the dollar during the 24 hour period ending at 19:00 PM E.T. on April 18th.
+One Falcon Project coin can now be bought for about $0.0018 or 0.00000003 BTC on exchanges.
+Falcon Project has a total market capitalization of $7.22 million and $114,407.00 worth of Falcon Project was traded on exchanges in the last 24 hours.
+During the last week, Falcon Project has traded 3.7% lower against the dollar.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.